ramcav/OpenAPIToDocC/Sources/OpenAPIToDocC/OpenAPIToDocC.docc/OpenAPIToDocC.md

-# Title OpenAPI to DocC Documentation Tool for Swift
+# OpenAPI to DocC Documentation Tool for Swift

 ## Abstract
 A GSoC 2025 project proposal to create a tool that transforms OpenAPI specs into DocC documentation bundles, enhancing Swift’s developer experience and supporting open-source documentation consistency.